open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 ##### General considerations

-"Deliver" or "Receive" spans MUST NOT be created for messages which are not forwarded to the application, but are pre-fetched or cached by messaging libraries or SDKs.
+"Deliver" or "Receive" spans MUST NOT be created for messages which are not forwarded to the caller, but are pre-fetched or cached by messaging libraries or SDKs.

 A single "Deliver" or "Receive" span can account for a single message, for